Anthony Burgess on Philip Larkin

 The Foundation’s audio archive includes several cassettes of Burgess reading poetry aloud.
 There are three poems by Larkin in the collection: ‘How Distant’, ‘Broadcast’ and ‘Annus Mirabilis’.
 The anthology volume of They Wrote in English includes the same poems with a commentary.

 Born in 1922, Larkin is the youngest poet to be included in the anthology.
-His poems follow a selection from the works of Francis Xavier Enderby (born 1917), and it must be conceded that Burgess is the only anthologist in history who has felt the urge to include Enderby’s poetry in the canon of twentieth-century verse.
+His poems follow a selection from the works of Francis Xavier Enderby (born 1917), and it must be conceded that Burgess is the only anthologist in history who has felt inclined to print Enderby’s poetry alongside Larkin’s while trying to define the canon of twentieth-century verse.